Andy Barr: 2014

-Barr defeated Democratic nominee Elisabeth Jensen in the 2014 general election, 147,404 votes to 98,290.
+Barr defeated Democratic nominee Elisabeth Jensen in the 2014 general election, by a vote of 147,404 (60%) to 98,290 (40%).
 Barr garnered wide support and raised substantial funds for the race.

 2016

 In the 2016 congressional elections, Democrat Rev. Nancy Jo Kemper, a graduate of Yale Divinity School and former executive director of the Kentucky Council of Churches, challenged Barr in the 6th Congressional District.
-She ran with the support of former Lt.
-Governor Crit Luallen, State Senator Reggie Thomas, State Representative Susan Westrom, and Secretary of State Alison Lundergan Grimes.
+She ran with the support of former lieutenant governor Crit Luallen, state senator Reggie Thomas, state representative Susan Westrom, and Secretary of State Alison Lundergan Grimes.
 Barr was reelected with 61.1% of the vote.

 2018

 Barr won the 2018 Republican primary.
-Former Marine fighter pilot Amy McGrath defeated Lexington Mayor Jim Gray and state Senator Reggie Thomas for the Democratic nomination.
+Former Marine fighter pilot Amy McGrath defeated Lexington mayor Jim Gray and state senator Reggie Thomas for the Democratic nomination.
 The race was considered potentially competitive by some observers.
-Barr defeated McGrath in the general election, 51% to 47.8%.
+Barr defeated McGrath in the general election, 51% to 48%.

 2020

 Barr faced attorney and U.S. Marine veteran Josh Hicks.
 Barr defeated Hicks in the general election, 57.3% to 41%.